tw-in-js/twind/docs/grouping.md

 ## Mixed Groupings

-It is possible to nest directive groups inside of responsive groups and vice versa, however it is important to note that nesting reponsive variants inside of responsive variants doesn't make sense and is not permitted.
+It is possible to nest directive groups inside of responsive groups and vice versa, however it is important to note that nesting responsive variants inside of responsive variants doesn't make sense and is not permitted.

 ```js
 tw`sm:(border(2 black opacity-50 hover:dashed))`